-This section describes SpringFS's data layout as well as the bounded write offloading and read offloading policies that minimize the cleanup work needed before deactivation of servers.
-It then describes the passive migration policy used during a server's reintegration to address data that was written during the server's absence.
-Lastly, it presents the I/O scheduling and fault tolerance mechanisms used in both Rabbit and SpringFS.5
+This section describes SpringFS's data layout, as well as the bounded write offloading and read offloading policies that minimize the cleanup work needed before deactivation of servers.
+It also describes the passive migration policy used during a server's re-integration to address data that was written during the server's absence.